pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2016.md

 #### 2016-07-15 04:32:34 - yurivkhan
-Thanks but I�m not actually parsing C. I just chose a small part of it as a simplified view on the problem I was facing.
+Thanks but I'm not actually parsing C. I just chose a small part of it as a simplified view on the problem I was facing.

-The actual project will have next to no keywords, a line- and indentation-based grammar with shell-style line-end comments, and the thing for which I substituted `word` is in fact an `Or` of a double-quoted single-line string, triple-double-quoted multiline string, and an unquoted non-empty sequence of non-whitespace Unicode characters except for `#`, `&quot;` and `,`.
-I did not include any of that in the example because it wasn�t relevant to the question.
+The actual project will have next to no keywords, a line- and indentation-based grammar with shell-style line-end comments, and the thing for which I substituted `word` is in fact an `Or` of a double-quoted single-line string, triple-double-quoted multiline string, and an unquoted non-empty sequence of non-whitespace Unicode characters except for `#`, `"` and `,`.
+I did not include any of that in the example because it wasn't relevant to the question.

 ---
 ## 2016-08-04 20:06:32 - Akshay7790 - Generate dynamic regex from input data